ADUs & Home Additions in San Diego

 Pro tips before you build

-- ◆Start with a feasibility check — lot size, setbacks, and local rules decide which options are even on the table before you fall for a design.
+- ◆Start with a feasibility check.
+Lot size, setbacks, and local rules decide which options are even on the table before you fall for a design.

 - ◆A garage conversion can be the most cost-effective path because it reuses existing structure, but confirm parking rules for your area first.

-- ◆If rental income is the goal, design the unit's privacy and separate entrance early — it shapes the whole layout.
+- ◆If rental income is the goal, design the unit's privacy and separate entrance early.
+It shapes the whole layout.

 - ◆Match rooflines, materials, and finishes to your existing home so the addition reads as original and protects resale value.